Vegan Mexican Rice and Black Bean Skillet

 FAQ

-- Can I use brown rice or quinoa instead of white rice?
+- Can I use brown rice, quinoa, or another grain instead of white rice?

 Serving Suggestions